The Enterprise AI Guide for Media and Entertainment

 The term “machine learning” (ML) causes some confusion.
 Is machine learning different from artificial intelligence?
 How well do non-technical leaders need to understand it?

 Put simply, machine learning is an artificial intelligence technique: the ability of an AI system to learn from data autonomously, thus self-improving its algorithms.
 For example, a ML-capable enterprise AI solution can learn to better identify signals that indicate a free trialist’s intent to convert to a paid subscription, without necessarily being told (programmed) what those signals are or where to find them.

 Most enterprise AI solutions possess machine learning capabilities.
 As AI-powered data intelligence becomes integral to more and more business functions, it is important for non-technical leaders to understand the basic capabilities and applications of machine learning.

-There are two primary machine learning techniques: supervised and unsupervised.
+There are two primary techniques: supervised and unsupervised machine learning.

 Suppose a business wants to utilize machine learning to address customer churn.
 Their AI system must develop a model to predict churn risk.
 In a supervised ML model, humans label a historical customer data set (“training data”) to indicate who churned and who did not churn.
 The AI system ingests the training data and learns which attributes correlate to churn.
 It builds a predictive model based on that information, then tests the model’s accuracy on an unlabeled data set (“test data”).
 Once the algorithm is validated, the machine independently applies the model to new data sets going forward.